DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 </script>
 ~~~

-Note that depending on the used package, the source files can be minified.
-In this case make sure that you are importing the CSS file as **todo.min.css**.
+Depending on the package, the source files can be minified.
+Import the CSS file as *todo.min.css* in that case.

-- if you use the trial version of To Do List, specify the following paths:
+The snippet below imports from the trial package:

 ~~~html title="ToDo.vue"
 <script>